-Meanwhile, figure 12b shows the case where the stylus meets the surface.
+Figure 12 - schematic of a strain gauge probe measuring the contact force breached by one particular vibration and the fixed delay timer starts.
+However, the force drops below the threshold and remains at a lower level so that, once the delay period has expired, the electronics can identify that a real trigger has not occurred, so no trigger signal is issued.
+Meanwhile, figure 13b shows the case where the stylus meets the surface.
 Once the stylus strikes the surface, random vibrations are quickly damped out as the strain gauges measure the contact force.
 The force seen at the gauges rises persistently, so that once the timer starts, the force never falls below the threshold again.
 At the end of the repeatable delay period, a trigger signal is issued.
-TE411

 This repeatable delay is easily removed with probe calibration.
 The net effect is an apparent reduction in the radius of the stylus ball, equal to the distance moved by the machine during the fixed delay period.
 Provided the machine moves at a constant speed during this period, measurement repeatability is unaffected.
 This means that the probe must be calibrated at the same programmed feedrate at which measurements will occur, making strain gauge probes suitable only for automated CMMs and CNC machine tools.
 A further consideration is the programmed target position - the point beyond the expected position of the surface towards which the machine is programmed to move during the probing cycle.
 Manufacturing engineers must ensure that as the machine moves towards this target position, it does not start to decelerate before the stylus meets the surface.
 The over-travel distance must therefore take account of both the likely variation in surface position, as well as the deceleration profile of the machine.
-Performance benefits Figure 13 shows a typical pre-travel variation plot for an OMP400 touch-trigger probe where 12 points are taken at 30° increments around a circle.
-The chart shows a typical PTV plot for an OMP400 touch probe, showing a low and almost uniform pre-travel in all directions.
-Using a 50 mm stylus, the PTV value in the XY plane is just 0.34 μ m (0.000013 in), or roughly 90% less than the PTV value for a similarly sized kinematic touch probe.
-The OMP400 touch probe typically exhibits XYZ PTV values of less than 1 μ m.
+Performance benefits Figure 14 shows a typical pre-travel variation plot for a TP7M strain gauge CMM probe, showing a low and almost uniform pretravel in all directions.
+Note that the scale of the radial rings is very different to that used in the similar plot in figure 8.
+Using a 50 mm stylus, the PTV value in the XY plane is just 0.34 μ m (0.000013 in), or roughly 90% less than the PTV value for a similarly sized kinematic resistive probe.
+The TP7M probe exhibits XYZ PTV values of less than 1 μ m (0.00004 in).
+A further benefit of strain gauge sensors compared to resistive sensors is improved repeatability - the specification for the TP7M is $0.25 \ \mu m \ (0.000010 \ in)$ in the XY plane.
 These performance benefits manifest themselves in more accurate measurement, especially on complex parts where many sensing directions are used.
 The low PTV value means that a simple probe calibration routine can be used.
 Life and reliability benefits Another benefit of strain gauge technology is the longer operational life that can be achieved - typically more than 10 times longer than resistive probes.
 Using solid state strain gauges means that there is almost no degradation of the kinematic contacts, which are used solely for their mechanical re-seat properties.
 In contrast, resistive probes start to exhibit increasing re-seat failures over time.
 The resistance through the contacts eventually fails to fall below the trigger threshold due to microdegradation of the surfaces.
-Furthermore, unlike resistive probes, strain gauge sensors do not suffer from vibration-induced false triggers.
-These characteristics make them suitable for intensive touch-trigger probing applications.
+Furthermore, unlike resistive probes, strain gauge sensors do not suffer from vibration-induced false